Adonai Junior School

 Fostering Growth in the Classroom

 When you visit Adonai Junior Primary School, you can't help but think it's like any other school around the world.
 The children study Math, History, Science, and English.
 They learn to read and write and to socialize with their peers.
-They learn some discipline but they also run and play.
+They learn some disciplines, but they also run and play.
 They enter sports competitions and have assemblies.
 At Christmas-time they have a concert and celebrate with singing, games, and treats.
+It's not just any primary school, however.
+Of the 335 students, 285 of them are orphaned or severely at-risk.

 A Success Story

 In 2015, she lost her beloved mother, who was the only wage earner in the family.
 Full of confusion, she mourned the loss of her mother with her siblings.
-Slowly, she returned to her studies and with the help of Adonai she decided on a career as a primary school teacher.
+Slowly, she returned to her studies, and with the help of Adonai, she decided on a career as a primary school teacher.
 Juliet joined Nakaseke Core Primary Teachers’ College where she received two years of training in primary school education.
-She finished ranked second in her class.
+She finished and was ranked second in her class.

 After graduating, she returned to Adonai Junior School and was offered a teaching job.
 She finds it fun to work with her former teachers.
 The head teacher placed her as the teacher of primary four.
 She has found dealing with children to be an exciting and amazing experience!
 She is grateful to God because now she can earn a living and support her brother, who is pursuing an electrical engineering course.